MaumitaBhaumik/MaumitaBhaumik.github.io/index.md

 This website is new, and I am still building it.
 You can view my CV in the CV section above.

-I hope you will be able to view a better version of this website very soon!
+I hope you will be able to see a better version of this website very soon!